 If the light comes on while you are driving, pull off the road and stop carefully.
 You may notice that the pedal is harder to push.
 Or, the pedal may go closer to the floor.
 It may take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See "Anti-Lock Brake System Warning Light" and "Towing Your Vehicle" in the Index.
+See Anti-Lock Brake System Warning Light on page 3-30 and Towing Your Vehicle on page 4-44.